-Parent-teacher conferences are held usually once or twice a year, they are brief meetings, lasting about 10-30 minutes.
+Parent-teacher conferences are held usually once or twice a year.
+They are brief meetings, lasting about 15-30 minutes.

-- learn how your child is progressing academically and personally at school and whether your child is meeting academic expectations
+- how your child is progressing academically and personally at school, and whether your child is meeting academic expectations

-- find out what your child’s teacher thinks about your child’s strengths, needs, behaviours and learning styles
+- what your child’s teacher thinks about your child’s strengths, needs, behaviours and learning styles

-- find out how your child gets along with other students in class and during lunch, breaks and other classes
+- how your child gets along with other students in class and during lunch, breaks and other classes

-- to understand if there are any issues or challenges that may be interfering with your child’s learning and growth and how these are being addressed
+- if there are any issues or challenges that may be interfering with your child’s learning and growth and how these are being addressed

-- make a plan in which the teacher checks in with you regularly if there is a behavior problem.
+- a plan in which the teacher checks in with you regularly if there is a behaviour problem.

 #1.
 Ask Your Child Before You Go

-It’s really easy to forget things when you are at the parent teacher meeting, so if you’ve anything to raise, then just make a little list and bring it along.
+It’s really easy to forget things when you are at the parent teacher meeting, so if you’ve anything to raise, make a little list and bring it along.

 - How would you describe my child’s progress?